jrazo-techwriter/technical-writing-portfolio/Quickstart Guide- Using the AI Code Review API.md

 	“access_token”: “abc123xyz456token”,_
 	“expires_in”: 3600_
 	}
-Save your token – you’ll need it in the `‘’’Authorization’’’` header for all requests.
+Save your token – you’ll need it in the `Authorization header for all requests.
-Step 2: Submit Code for Review
+`Step 2: Submit Code for Review
 Once you have a token, submit your source code along with the language identifier.
 	bash
 	'''`curl -X POST https://api.aicodecheck.com/v1/review/submit \`